Add a Network Tunnel Group

 Note: You'll need the router's autonomous system (AS) number to use dynamic routing.

-3. On the Data for Tunnel Setup page, review the network tunnel information for completeness.
-Click the Download CSV button to save the information to use to configure and deploy a tunnel in a network device.
+2. Click the Download CSV button to save the setup information.
+You can the information to configure and deploy a tunnel in a network device.

 Note: This is the only time that your passphrase is displayed.

-Configure Tunnel on Network Device
+Configure Tunnels on a Network Device

 1. Follow the steps in one of the network device guides to deploy an IPsec tunnel with Secure Access.
 For more information see Network Tunnel Configuration.